 You must apply for a residency permit (une carte de séjour) at least 2-3 months before the expiration of your visa (at the end of your first year of studies).
-The team at the International Relations Office will provide you with the necessary paperwork to apply for a residency permit and will explain the whole process, as well as how to fill in your request.
+The team at the International Office will provide you with the necessary paperwork to apply for a residency permit and will explain the whole process, as well as how to fill in your request.
 They will check your paperwork and then forward it to the La Rochelle Prefecture on your behalf.

 Opening a bank account